paritytech/substrate-playground/website/docs/operating/deployment.md

 Create a new [CloudDNS zone](https://console.cloud.google.com/net-services/dns/zones/new/create?authuser=1&project=substrateplayground-252112).

+Fill a DevOps [request](https://github.com/paritytech/devops/issues/732) to redirect the new substrate.dev subdomain to CloudDNS.

 Add two `A` record set (one with ``, one with `*` as DNS name) pointing to the newly created fixed IP.

 Another record set will be added during the TLS certificate generation.